George Stiebel: Family

-His parents were Sigismund Stiebel (1790-1859), a White Jew who emigrated from Germany and Eliza Catherine Bailey, a Jamaican of African and European [Mulatto] descent.
+His parents were Sigismund Stiebel (1790–1859), a White Jew who emigrated from Germany and Eliza Catherine Bailey, a Jamaican of African and European [Mulatto] descent.
 Sigismund was active as a trader in South America and the West Indies.
 He later married Eliza Jacob, née Mocatta (1811–1858); the couple's children Adeline, Daniel, Jacob and Rebecca were born between 1837 and 1844.
-Sigismund was buried three days after his death in London's Balls Pond Jewish Cemetery.
+Sigismund was buried three days after his death in London's Balls Pond Cemetery.
 His paternal grandfather was Isaac Daniel Stiebel (1764 or 1766 – March 26, 1850).

-George’s father, Sigismund Ascher Stiebel, bought him a ship when he was only twenty years old - suggesting that his father was a very wealthy man and George came from money and not a self-made person which was commonly told in stories about him.

-George's father, Sigismund Stiebel came from a family of mid-level bankers in Frankfurt.
-He and his brother Bernhard emigrated to Jamaica in the early 1800’s seeking British citizenship.
-However, he himself was primarily a merchant and trader, dealing in West Indian and South American commerce.
+George’s father, Sigismund Ascher Stiebel, bought him a ship when he was only twenty years old.
+This suggests that his father was wealthy, and that George came from money and was not a self-made man (as was commonly told).
+Sigismund Stiebel came from a family of mid-level bankers in Frankfurt.
+He and his brother Bernhard emigrated to Jamaica in the early 1800s seeking British citizenship.
+He was primarily a merchant and trader, in West Indian and South American commerce.

-While his family background included banking, Sigismund focused on trade and business ventures, eventually settling in Jamaica and later Britain.
+While his family background included banking, Sigismund focused on trade and business ventures, eventually settling in Jamaica, and later in Britain.